tcdw/tuu-frame/PROJECT_OVERVIEW.md

     *   Refine UI/UX, especially for user feedback related to the login system and API interactions.
 Consider replacing `localStorage` for auth in production.
 2.  **`mv-player` Enhancements:**
     *   Implement recursive directory scanning for videos.
+    *   Implement IP CIDR restrictions for the Express server to enhance security for LAN access.
-    *   Secure the API further if exposed beyond localhost, especially considering the remote UI interaction.
+    *   Secure the API further if exposed beyond the local network, especially considering the remote UI interaction.
 3.  **Shared Packages (Monorepo Advantage)**:
     *   Explore creating shared packages within the monorepo (e.g., in a `packages/` directory) for common types (e.g., API response structures), utility functions, or even UI components that could be used by both `mv-player` (if it reintroduces a more complex UI) and `mv-remote-ui`.
 4.  **Testing**: Implement comprehensive unit and integration tests for both applications and their interaction, leveraging Turborepo's test pipeline.
 This includes testing authentication flows and API contracts.
 5.  **Error Handling & Robustness**: Continue to improve error handling and system robustness across all components, including more detailed API error feedback to the UI.
 6.  **Deployment/Distribution**: Define strategies for building and distributing the Electron app (`mv-player`) and deploying the web UI (`mv-remote-ui`).

-This document was last updated on: 2025-06-07T17:50:20+08:00.
+This document was last updated on: 2025-06-07T22:00:27+08:00.